sidewalklabs/docs/privacy-policy.md

-# SIDEWALK LABS AND SIDEWALK TORONTO PRIVACY POLICY
+# SIDEWALK LABS PRIVACY POLICY

-This Privacy Policy explains how your personal information is collected and used by Sidewalk Toronto Limited Partnership (“Sidewalk Toronto”), or by Sidewalk Labs LLC, and their respective controlled subsidiaries or affiliates (together, “Sidewalk Labs,” “we”, “our”, or “us”) when you visit our websites or use our services (including services provided on our websites and our mobile apps), or when you interact with Sidewalk Toronto directly or through our contractors.
+This Privacy Policy explains how your personal information is collected and used by Sidewalk Labs LLC, and its respective controlled subsidiaries or affiliates (together, “Sidewalk Labs,” “we”, “our”, or “us”) when you visit our websites or use our services (including services provided on our websites and our mobile apps), or when you interact with Sidewalk Labs directly or through our contractors.

 If you are a California resident, please see the “[Information for California Consumers](#information-for-california-consumers)” section below.